-From March 2017, this committee meets regularly prior to the full Board meeting.
+This committee meets monthly prior to the full Board meeting.
 The objectives of the Risk Committee are to assist the Board in full and proper discharge of its risk management duties under Prudential Standard CPS 510 Governance, CPS 220 Risk Management and the Credit Union's Risk Management Framework.
 This includes (but may not necessarily be limited to) the following:

-- (a) advising the Board on the overall current and future risk appetite and risk management strategy; - (b) establishing an institution-wide view of the current and future risk position relative to risk appetite and capital strength; - (c) oversight of senior management's implementation of the risk management strategy; - (d) constructive challenge of senior management's proposals and decisions on all aspects of risk management arising from the institution's activities;
+- (a) Advising the Board on the overall current and future risk appetite and risk management strategy; - (b) Establishing an institution-wide view of the current and future risk position relative to risk appetite and capital strength; - (c) Oversight of senior management's implementation of the risk management strategy; - (d) Constructive challenge of senior management's proposals and decisions on all aspects of risk management arising from the institution's activities;